ducakar/openzone/README.md

 Legal
 -----

-OpenZone engine is written by Davorin Učakar and licensed under GNU GPL 3.0.
+OpenZone engine is licensed under GNU General Public License version 3 or (at your option) any later version. liboz library is a part of OpenZone engine but can also be distributed or modified under ZLIB licence.

-Game data archives and libraries distributed with OpenZone are work of various authors and use separate licences.
-For more details see `doc/README.html` for library licences and files named `README.txt` and `COPYING.txt` inside game data archives for game data licences.
+Game data are obtained from various sources and covered by many different licences.
+See individual README.txt and COPYING.txt files inside game data archives for details.

 This program comes with ABSOLUTELY NO WARRANTY.